-Students or concerned parties have the right to contact the Board of Registered Nursing or the National League for Nursing Accrediting Commission regarding concerns about the educational program.
+Students or concerned parties have the right to contact the Board of Registered Nursing or the Accreditation Commission for Education in Nursing (ACEN) regarding concerns about the educational program.
 It is recommended that this be done after all college means for resolving problem/issues have been exhausted.

 Board of Registered Nursing

 Sacramento, CA 94244-2100

 3343 Peachtree Road NE, Suite 850

 General education requirements that are not prerequisite coursework may be completed while on the entry list or during the program.
 These requirements must be completed before taking the National Council Licensing Examination-Registered Nurse examination.

 A student may re-enter the Nursing Program once after withdrawal or failure.
 No student shall be re-admitted after two (2) withdrawals or failures of SAC Nursing Program courses.
 In cases of grave, extenuating circumstances, a student may file an appeal for re-admittance after two withdrawals or failures.
 An Appeal Committee or Program Director will then determine re-entry.